-- To initiate a protest the skipper or crew must hail, "Protest" and may display a protest red flag (red, 6 x 6 inches minimum) at the first opportunity, unless this is not required per class rules. - A boat that may have broken a rule while racing may take a penalty at the time of the incident according to Racing Rules 44.1 and 44.2.
+- To initiate a protest the skipper or crew must hail, "Protest" at the first opportunity. - A boat that may have broken a rule while racing may take a penalty at the time of the incident according to Racing Rules 44.1 and 44.2.

 In the event that a protest was not resolved with the required penalty, the race committee shall be notified on the water, (unless prevented by dangerous conditions), and a written protest shall be filed with the RC chairman within 30 minutes after the RC boat has returned to the beach area after the last race of the day.
-Protest forms should be used where possible and are available in the HSC storage building.
+Protest forms should be used where possible and are available in the HSC trailer.

 Protests shall be heard immediately after filing whenever possible.
-The Protest Chairman shall select three HSC members to act as the Protest Committee.
+The Protest Chairman for the day (the most senior disinterested board member present) shall select three HSC members to act as the Protest Committee.
 Every attempt should be made to select the committee from fleets not involved in the protest, or appropriate persons not affected by the outcome of the protest.
 However, the decision of the Protest Chairman concerning who will hear the protest is final.
-In the absence of the Protest Chairman, the Commodore, Vice Commodore or RC Chairman may appoint the protest committee.

 An appeal of the protest may be made to the National Authority by the usual U S Sailing process.

-CHANGES TO SAILING INSTRUCTIONS
+CHANGES TO SAILING INSTRUCTIONS (Incorporated 2024)

-These instructions are subject to change by the Executive Committee by prior notice posted on the HSC bulletin board at least one week ahead of the effective date of the change or by making available a new handbook.
+These instructions are subject to change by the Executive Committee by prior notice posted on the HSC Website at least one week ahead of the effective date of the change or by making available a new or amended handbook.